The Arduin Adventure: Reception

 Clayton Miner reviewed The Arduin Adventure for Pegasus magazine #3 (1981), and stated that "The Arduin Adventure is a project that shows a lot of thought and effort before production, and is definitely a useful item for any gamer who is brand new to role player.
 This item may even be useful for more experienced gamers who are interested in using the Arduin Trilogy, but are having problems understanding new rules."

 John T. Sapienza Jr. reviewed The Arduin Adventure for Different Worlds magazine and stated that "it supplies good ideas on how to role-play and how to GM, and that plus the elaborate scenario of the wizard's tower make this a good buy for those who have already been exposed to adventure gaming, and are looking for more gaming aids to help them get started at it themselves."

 Mike Kardos reviewed The Arduin Adventure in The Space Gamer No. 52.
 Kardos commented that "I would recommend Arduin to those who would like to add some of the rules to their campaign.
 For a few more dollars, you could buy a better and more complete fantasy role-playing game."

+In Issue 13 of Abyss, Dave Nalle thought that Character Creation, Magic and Combat were strengths of the game and liked the sample adventure, but found the section on Experience "weak."
+Nalle also noted "At points the rules are a bit sloppy, especially towards the end."
+Nalle concluded, "If I were running a D&D campaign and wanted to introduce new players to D&D, I would use this system.
+The system is more believable and more sensible, but close enough to D&D for hard-core types."